Setup Kubernetes 1.14 Cluster on CentOS 7.6

 System updates

-Let's go ahead and first update our Linux system with all security patches or any other upgrades that will be ensure our system is up-to-date.
+Let’s go ahead and first update our Linux system with all security patches or any other upgrades that will ensure our system is up-to-date.

 sudo yum update -y